Information and Dues Structure

-Clearly, the George Herbert Society is gathering momentum: we have five memorable and good-sized international conferences behind us (Salisbury 2007, Greensboro 2008, Gregynog 2011, Salisbury/Bemerton 2014, and the Triennial Conference in Phoenix (October 16-18 2014), three conference collections either published or in the works, and two regional conferences recently convened (College of Charleston, SC and Grove City College, PA, March-April 2013).
-We now are looking ahead to a number of allied international gatherings over the next few years: the Welsh Marches (October 2015), Chicagoland (Spring 2016), and, a bit further out, London/Westminster, Cambridge, Oxford, and Paris.
+Clearly, the George Herbert Society is gaining momentum: we have many memorable and good-sized international gatherings behind us: our First Triennial at Cambridge 2005, our Salisbury 2007 Conference, our Second Triennial at Greensboro 2008, our Third Triennial at Gregynog 2011, the Salisbury/Bemerton George Herbert Festival 2014, and the Fourth Triennial in Phoenix (October 16-18, 2014).
+Four conference collections are either published or in the works, and two regional conferences recently convened (College of Charleston, SC and Grove City College, PA, March-April 2013).
+We now are looking ahead to a number of allied international gatherings over the next few years: the Welsh Marches (October 29-November 1, 2015), and our Fifth Triennial in the Latin Quarter of Paris, May 18-20, 2017; and a bit further out, London/Westminster, Cambridge, and Oxford.
 For more information on all we’ve done, and updates on what we’ll do, please see http://www.uncg.edu/eng/george_herbert/.

 Please download the membership form here.